The average gamer has probably heard of the Civilization series but that’s just the tip of the iceberg when it comes to strategy games.

 Dr. Ian Malcolm makes his return to the series by having Jeff Goldblum voice the character in the game and in the upcoming movie.
 Malcolm acts as the player’s guide during the game.

 This game launched a little barebone but has received updates after launch that have greatly improved on the foundation of this game.

 Another Early Access title makes the list but don’t let that deter you from trying this one out.
 Petroglyph, the studio behind this title, made a name for themselves with Star Wars: Empire at War but that’s not all they have done.

 This RTS has a lengthy single-player campaign for players to go through and learn the ropes along with 8-player multiplayer matches.
-There are several different units to build and conquer with including Infantry, Light Vehicle, Heavy Vehicle and Aircraft, which look surprising similar to Halo’s Hornets.
+There are several different units to build and conquer with including Infantry, Light Vehicle, Heavy Vehicle and Aircraft, which look surprisingly similar to Halo’s Hornets.

-By gathering resources in game, the player can research new projects from the Tech Tree and upgrade their units to their liking.
+By gathering resources in the game, the player can research new projects from the Tech Tree and upgrade their units to their liking.
 With this being an Early Access game, additions are ongoing so you may find a new thing in the game on any given day.

 16. Warhammer 40,000: Gladius – Relics of War

 Somehow there has never been 4X strategy game set in the Warhammer universe but that changes with this game.

 The four Xs this title lays out are eXplore, eXpand, eXploit and eXterminate but if you’re a 4X gamer you’ll know what to expect.
 We don’t have a lot of info to share on the different factions yet, outside of their names, or even a release date but we do know it is coming.

 The four factions are Astra Militarum, Space Marines, Orks and Necrons, each with their own unique gameplay, technological tree, units and heroes.
 There will also be a story to progress through so you’ll get a chance to experience the different factions that way presumably.